Enceladeum/DalamudPlugins/README.md

 holds an **array** of plugin manifests.
 Dalamud reads the array and offers every entry to anyone subscribed to the URL.
-Each entry's `DownloadLinkInstall` points at that plugin's own GitHub releases, so the actual plugin zips are never hosted here — only the index.
+Each entry's `DownloadLinkInstall` points at that plugin's own GitHub releases, so the actual plugin zips are never hosted here, only the index.
 Publishing a new plugin (or a new version) is a matter of adding/updating its entry in this file.

 ## License